Scottish Tattie (Potato) Scones Recipe

 - 1/2 teaspoon salt

 - 1/4 teaspoon baking powder

 - Boil the potatoes in salted water until tender.

 - Drain the potatoes and mash them with the butter, salt, pepper, and baking powder.

-- Mix in the flower to make a stiff dough.
-The exact amount of flower will depend on the type of potatoes used.
+- Mix in the flour to make a stiff dough.
+The exact amount of flour will depend on the type of potatoes used.

-- Roll out the dough on a floured surface to around 5 to 6 mm thickness.
+- Roll out the dough on a floured surface to around 5- to 6-millimeter thickness.

 - Prick all over with a fork and score the dough to mark 4 equal wedges.

 - Cook in a heavy pan or griddle which has been very lightly greased.